Tens Of Thousands Of Chickens Killed In Wright County Egg Farm Fire

 Cokato resident Eddie Olson heard about the fire on his scanner that he typically uses during severe weather.

 “Fires are scary in general, but when you see something of that scale you know, out of control It was just hard to, you know, to think about the chickens, the company, you know, people that work there,” Olson said.
-“It’s kind of a hard hit because we’re already struggling, you know, with the eggs and the cost of stuff and that takes kind of a bite out of the market.”MORE NEWS: Next Weather Alert: 2nd Round Of Severe Storms Sunday Evening
+“It’s kind of a hard hit because we’re already struggling, you know, with the eggs and the cost of stuff and that takes kind of a bite out of the market.”MORE NEWS: Tips To Boost Your Vehicle's Gas Efficiency

 The farm is still evaluating the extent of the damage from the fire as investigators work to determine its cause.